jcsteh/osara/readme.md

 #### MIDI Event List Editor
 - OSARA: Focus event nearest edit cursor: control+f

+### Muting OSARA messages in custom/cycle actions
+The action "OSARA: Mute next message from OSARA" can be used in custom/cycle actions to mute OSARA feedback for the next action.
+It should be placed before each action to be muted.

 ## Support
 If you need help, please subscribe to the [Reapers Without Peepers discussion group](https://groups.io/g/rwp) and ask your questions there.